Worker's body found after explosion in Plaquemines Parish

 SOUTH PASS - The body of a pipeline worker who went missing after an explosion Saturday evening was found, according to WWLTV.

 The New Orleans Coast Guard said they received a report of an explosion and that a "contractor aboard a 17-foot mud boat was working on a pipeline in the area and was reported missing."
+Louisiana State Police identified the contractor as Joshua Nichols, 40, of Lake Charles.

+Nichols' body was found near the explosion site around 10 a.m.
+Sunday.
+According to Louisiana State Police, an explosion and fire occurred while Nichols operated on a mud boat near a natural gas pipeline.
+The pipelines have been blocked and one remains on fire until the remaining natural gas is burned, but there is no threat to the public.

 Trending News